ddooley/ddooley.github.io/_pages/docs/data-string.md

   nav: "docs"
 ---

+"Free text" string data are often not amenable to data analysis by OWL reasoning unless the values happen to be categorical (see categorical data section).
+Textual identifiers that act as keys to unify records can be useful - these might include health care identifiers, postal codes, or the scientific names of plants and animals.
+The following detail mainly pertains to validating strings that operate as keys having a partiuclar format which should encourage data standardization.

 An OWL data property can hold a string as a plain literal with an optional language tag (see [here](https://www.w3.org/2007/OWL/wiki/PlainLiteral){:target="_blank"} ).
-This enables constraints on string length and its contents (by way of regular expressions).

-For example, one could construct the following representation to store and validate international postal codes generally, and the US Zip Code subclass (a string of 5 digits).
+This also allows constraints on string length and its contents (by way of regular expressions).
+For example, one can construct the following representation to store and validate international postal codes generally, and the US Zip Code subclass (a string of 5 digits).

 <!--
 [//]: # (        Class: 'string value specification'        subClassOf 'has specified value' only xsd:string)